jbartus/netbox-lab/README.md

 ```
 cp terraform.tfvars.example terraform.tfvars
 ```
+- edit `terraform.tfvars` to set your aws region and enable the components you're looking to test or demo.  for netbox enteprise add your license id.
-- edit `terraform.tfvars` to add your nbe license id and define your region.  be sure the region you define matches what your cli is configured to use
+- check to be sure the region you just defined matches what your cli is configured to use
 ```
 aws ec2 describe-availability-zones --query "AvailabilityZones[0].RegionName"
 ```